teen vaping

 • Deliveries: If your kid is keenly interested in watching for the UPS delivery guy, it’s probably not for school supplies.
 A lot of teens have figured out how to use their parents’ credit cards to make online purchases that are not typically noticeable on the statement as vaping.

-• Social media: If you’re monitoring what your kid is doing on social media, you might pay special attention to notice if your kid or their close friends are sharing stories about vaping.
+• Social media: If you’re monitoring what your kid is doing on social media, you may want to pay special attention to notice if your kid or their close friends are sharing stories about vaping.
 Kids often can’t help but share their risky exploits with their peers.
 It’s a huge driver for why they engage in risk behaviors in the first place — to get noticed.

 • Appearance and behavior changes: Vaping can spark irritability, anxiety, difficulty concentrating, or loss of appetite.
 If they’re vaping marijuana, there are traditional signs to look for like bloodshot eyes, excessive thirst, or an increased appetite.